Phase One XT Camera System review

 The Phase One XT Camera System is aimed at high end landscape and architectural photographers who need the maximum possible image quality but in a more portable camera than those available to date.

-We had a chance to look at and gets hands-on with the XT at Berlin Photo Week, and although we did not have a chance to take images, we have updated our earlier news-focused piece on this camera with some remarks on the handling of the camera - as well as its capabilities
+We had a chance to look at and get hands-on with the XT at Berlin Photo Week, and although we did not have a chance to take images then, we managed get out in the field at a later date to try it to its fullest capabilities, we also have updated our earlier news-focused piece on this camera with some remarks on the handling of the camera - as well as its capabilities

 (Image credit: Digital Camera World)